 Chaga mushrooms grow in the northern hemisphere on birch trees and if you don’t know what Chaga is, you probably haven’t thought twice about what it is, even if you have seen them on a tree in plain sight.
 Since they blend in naturally with the birch tree.
 They appear like big, knobbly black lumps that easily pass as being part of the tree itself.

-Research on the Chaga mushroom has shown that it has a plethora of beneficial properties such as supporting the immune system, fight inflammation, slows down ageing, and research has been done on Chaga in relation to certain types of cancers.
+Research on the Chaga mushroom has shown that it has a plethora of beneficial properties such as supporting the immune system, fights inflammation, slows down ageing, and research has been done on Chaga in relation to certain types of cancers.

 What nutritional properties are found in Chaga mushrooms?